Expanding our Global Engagement

 A Vision for Global Engagement

-UC Davis Global Affairs has developed an initiative to strengthen and enhance the university’s international research, education and engagement efforts globally.
-Through the Global Centers initiative, we will:
+UC Davis Global Affairs is committed to strengthening and enhancing the university’s international research, education and engagement efforts globally.
+Our Global Centers initiative was developed with input from faculty and administrators across campus to:

-- support the global understanding and collaborative problem-solving necessary in today's world.
+- support the global understanding and shared problem-solving necessary in today's world.

 Once fully developed, Global Centers will serve as hubs that link UC Davis to the world, providing more seamless mobility for faculty and students.
 Global Centers also leverage UC Davis expertise in areas such as agriculture, food security, alternative energy, One Health, and our areas of excellence in humanities and social sciences to provide global learning and research opportunities that benefit both UC Davis and the global community.